chelseadole/sentence-permutations/README.md

 ## Usage Instructions:

 1) Download this Github repository to your computer.
-   1) The easiest way to do this is by clicking `Download Zip` on Github.
+   1) The easiest way to do this is by clicking `<> Code`, then `Download Zip` on Github.
 Unzip the file, and move it to wherever you want the folder to live.
 2) Open your Terminal, and navigate to the unzipped `sentence-permutations` folder you downloaded.
 You should be at the same level as the `sentence_permutations.py` file.
 3) Replace the `input.csv` file included in the folder with a file of the same format/name, but different contents.
    1) The words listed in column "A" will replace the `AAA` sentence input.
 The words in column "B" will replace the `BBB` sentence input.